DmytroKorobkoUA/task-manager-fullstack-app/README.md

 ## Authentication and Authorization

 - **JWT Authentication**: The API uses JSON Web Tokens (JWT) for authentication.
 Include the token in the Authorization header for endpoints that require authentication.
+- **Role-Based Access Control**: Messages are instantly updated for all connected clients without requiring page reloads.

+## Real-Time Chat

+- **WebSocket Integration**: The application uses WebSockets for real-time chat functionality, allowing users to send and receive messages instantly.
-- **Role-Based Access Control**: Certain endpoints require admin privileges, enforced via middleware.
+- **Real-Time Message Updates**: Certain endpoints require admin privileges, enforced via middleware.

 ## Frontend Overview

 The frontend is a React application that allows users to interact with the backend API.
-It provides a responsive UI for task management and user authentication.
+It provides a responsive UI for task management, user authentication, and real-time chat.
 ### Scripts

 - **Start the frontend**: